Overview of electronic signature law and its legality in Norway

 Norway began recognizing electronic signatures as legally valid in 2001 with the passage of the Act on Electronic Signatures.
 This law gave eSignatures the same legal validity as handwritten signatures.

-Yes, electronic signatures are legally valid for general business use in Norway.
-According to Norwegian law, a contract is considering legally binding anytime two individuals reach a verbal, written, or electronic agreement.
+According to Norwegian law, a contract is considered legally binding anytime two individuals reach a verbal, written, or electronic agreement.
 Electronic signatures are also considered legally admissible, though additional proof may be required.

 What is Norway’s legal model?

 Norway operates under a civil law system when it comes to contracts, criminal law, property, and succession.
 It closely resembles a common law system in regard to insurance, constitutional law, taxation, labor relations, and banking.

 Norway’s legal model is similar to the legal systems in the following countries:

 Yes, PandaDoc eSignature complies with the existing eSignature laws in Norway.
 With our software, you can easily create secure and legally binding contracts.
 And after a contract is signed and finalized, you’ll receive an electronic signing certificate for added security.